geopm/geopm/service/docs/source/geopmlaunch.1.rst

                       by GEOPM throughout the application execution.
 Refer to `geopm_report(7) <geopm_report.7>`_ for a
                       description of the information contained in the report.

                       This option is used by the launcher to set the ``GEOPM_REPORT`` environment variable.
 The command line
                       option will override any value currently set in the environment.
-See the ENVIRONMENT section of `geopm(7)
+See the :ref:`ENVIRONMENT section of
-                      <geopm.7>`_.
+                      geopm(7) <geopm.7:Environment>`.
 --geopm-report-signals signals  Used to insert additional measurements into the
                                 report beyond the default values.
-This feature requires that the requested signals are
-                                increasing monotonically with time.
-Each time
-                                a region is entered or exited the value of the signals is measured.
-When the region is exited the value of the signal upon entry is subtracted from the value of the signal upon exit.
-The total given in the report for the signal associated with the region is the cumulative sum of the differences for each occurrence of the region.
-The value must be formatted as a comma-separated list of valid signal names.
-The signals available and their descriptions are documented in the
-                                `PlatformIO(3) <GEOPM_CXX_MAN_PlatformIO.3>`_
+See the :ref:`Notes On Sampling section of
+                                geopm_report(7) <geopm_report.7:Notes On
+                                Sampling>` for more information about how
+                                signal samples are summarized over time and across sampling domains in a report.

+                                The value of *signals* must be formatted as a comma-separated list of valid signal names.
+                                The available signals and their descriptions
+                                are documented in the `geopm_pio(7)
-                                man page.
+                                <geopm_pio.7>`_ man page.

-                                By default the signals in the report will be aggregated to the board domain.
+                                By default, the signals in the report are aggregated to the board domain.
 A domain other than board can be specified by appending the signal name with an "@" character and then